multiversx/mx-polynetwork-bridge-sc/docs/testing cheatsheet.md

 `WRAPPED_EGLD_TOKEN_IDENTIFIER=0x5745474c442d653162653036`

 Once this is done, it's time to finalize the setup.
-You can do that by calling:
+You can do that by calling: (this sets the EsdtTokenManager address, adds Wrapped eGLD to the token whitelist and adds Alice to the approved addresses list)

 `4) finalizeSetup`